How Much Magnesium for Sleep?

 What Are the Other Benefits of Magnesium?

-Aside from helping you develop a more relaxing bedtime routine, magnesium contains a number of other benefits which range from supporting your digesting to supporting your muscles.
+Aside from helping you develop a more relaxing bedtime routine, magnesium contains a number of other benefits which range from supporting your digestion to helping your muscles.

-Magnesium may offer digestive support such as support for bowel regularity.
-However, it’s important to note that too much magnesium can impact your body in a negative way.
-If your magnesium intake is too high, you run the risk of nausea and diarrhea.
+Magnesium may offer digestive support in the form of improved bowel regularity.
+However, it’s important to note that too much magnesium can cause nausea and diarrhea.

 The ideal balance of magnesium helps with the daily emptying of your bowels fully, which is also supported by a well-balanced diet, hydration, and other healthy functions.
 Be mindful of how much magnesium you are consuming, and take a break from your supplement if you experience side effects.